Vertfromage/js13k-2024/readme.md

 ### Gameplay Logic:
 1. **Snake Chain Mechanics:**
    - **Initial State:** Each snake starts with 13 translucent beads and a head.
-   - **Becoming Opaque:** When another snake crosses the player’s path, one of the player’s translucent beads becomes opaque.
+   - **Becoming Opaque:** When another snake collects a fruit, one of the player’s translucent beads becomes opaque.
-   - **Full Chain Effect:** Once the player’s snake has 13 opaque beads, all beads start glowing, and the snake's speed increases.
-At this stage, any other snake that crosses the player's path loses all its opaque beads.
+   - **Full Chain Effect:** Once the player’s snake has 13 opaque beads, all beads start glowing, and the snake's speed increases and it can pass through all other snakes, then it turns translucent again.
+   - **Gold Beads:** When the player collects 13 beads a gold bead is added to the head of the player’s snake.
+   - **Diamond beads** When the player collects 13 gold beads they get replaced by a diamond bead.
-   - **Gold Beads:** When the player destroys another snake, a gold bead is added to the head of the player’s snake.
-The destroyed snake loses all its beads (opaque and translucent), and the gold beads are scattered on the board, available for collection.
+   - **Collisions** The destroyed snake loses all its beads (opaque and translucent), and the gold beads are scattered on the board, available for collection.

 2. **Board and Environment:**
    - **Visuals:** The board has a top-down view with a semi-opaque pseudo-3D appearance, featuring a marble texture.
    - **Particle Effects:** Clouds of particles drift across the board, adding a dynamic element to the environment.
-   - **Falling Beads:** When a chain is destroyed, its beads fall through the board, creating a visually striking effect.
+   - **Falling Beads:** When a chain is destroyed, its opaque beads fall through the board, creating a visually striking effect.

 3. **Scoring and Objectives:**
    - **Collect Beads:** The main goal is to collect as many opaque and gold beads as possible while avoiding losing your own.
-Collect an opaque bead if a snake crosses your path while your chain is still translucent
+Collect an opaque bead when you eat a fruit.
    - **Defeat Opponents:** Destroy other snakes by making them run into you when you have a glowing, full chain of opaque beads.

 4. **AI and Multiplayer:**